Automating Sales Tax Exemption Certificate Management

 Steps To Help Ensure Compliance

-We encourage our clients to take the following steps to help meet their compliance obligations:
+We encourage our clients to take the following steps to help meet their compliance obligations and reduce risk:

 - Establish a process and procedure to collect, review, validate, and store exemption certificates.
-For example, request exemption certificates from customers as part of the onboarding process.
+For example, request new certificates from customers as part of the onboarding process.

 - Validate all certificates by reviewing for completeness, accuracy, and timeliness.

-- Leverage technology (like Avalara ECM) to automate requests, manage certificates, and better respond to audit requests.
+- Leverage technology (like Avalara ECM) to automate requests, store certificates, manage certificates, and better respond to audit requests.

 Avalara published a comprehensive state-by-state guide to exemption certificates that you may find helpful.

 Avalara ECM streamlines and simplifies the tedious process of collecting, storing, accessing, and managing your customers’ exemption certificates.
-Among its capabilities are:
+Among its capabilities:

-Avalara’s solution provides a secure, central repository for your business to store, organize, and access exemption certificates.
+Avalara’s solution provides a secure, central repository for your business to store, organize, exemption certificates while providing easy access.
 It simplifies the process of keeping track of many certificates, especially for companies with many tax-exempt customers.

-The software helps validate the certificates to ensure that they are correct and up to date — and can alert you to expiring certificates.
+The software helps validate the certificates to ensure that they are correct and up to date — and tracking expiration dates to alert you to expiring certificates.

 Avalara ECM can automate the process of collecting, validating, and storing certificates, which can help reduce the manual workload for staff.

-Avalara integrates with many popular business management and eCommerce systems—Sage 100, included, of course.
+Avalara integrates with many popular ERP and eCommerce systems—Sage 100, included, of course.

 - Renewals and Expirations